Day Trading For Beginners: 10 Steps to Start

 One of the only books that I would recommend to all traders is The Art and Science of Technical Analysis: Market Structure, Price Action, and Trading Strategies by Adam Grimes.
 It is a great book to help beginners really understand what is happening on the charts.

 Many beginner day traders don't realize you can't just throw a hundred bucks into the stock market and trade with it as much as you want.
 Like we mentioned before, you have to go through brokers and follow specific rules.

 The PDT rule, for example, discourages many new traders from continuing on the path as a day trader.

 What is the PDT rule?
 One of the most important rules that affect traders is the PDT, or Pattern Day Trader Rule.
 This is a rule implemented by the Securities and Exchange Commission(SEC).
 This states that you can't make more than three trades a week in a margin account unless you have a balance of $25,000 or higher.

 How do you avoid the PDT Rule?
-You can avoid the PDT rule by using a foreign stockbroker or by trading with $25,000 or more in your account.
-The problem is that U.S. brokers now how no commissions, and the foreign ones do.
+You can avoid the PDT rule by using a foreign stockbroker, by trading with $25,000 or more in your account, or by using a cash account.
+The problem is that you can find U.S. brokers with low or no commissions, while foreign ones will definitely have them.
 This means that when you use an international broker, you will have to pay each time you make a trade.

 Things to Remember about Brokers:

 - It does not cost anything to sign up with most brokers

 - You can use foreign brokers or U.S. brokers to trade on the New York Stock Exchange (NYSE).
 Foreign brokers don't require you to follow the PDT rule but usually have higher fees.